|

 How do I avoid feeling groggy after a 30-minute nap?

-Three strategies reduce grogginess risk: (1) Shorten the nap — set your alarm for 25 minutes instead of 30, reducing N3 entry probability without significantly reducing N2 benefits; (2) Use a vibration or gradual-wake alarm — gentler transitions from sleep reduce inertia severity compared to sudden loud alarms, which can cause an abrupt N3 wake; (3) Build in recovery time deliberately — accept that a 30-minute nap may need 10–15 minutes of grogginess clearance and plan accordingly (bright light, cold water, light movement).
+Three strategies reduce grogginess risk: (1) Shorten the nap — set your alarm for 25 minutes instead of 30, reducing N3 entry probability without significantly reducing N2 benefits; (2) Use a vibration or gradual-wake alarm — gentler transitions from sleep reduce inertia severity compared to sudden loud alarms; (3) Build in recovery time deliberately — accept that a 30-minute nap may need 10–15 minutes of grogginess clearance and plan accordingly.
 Do not attempt cognitively demanding tasks in the first 10–15 minutes after a 30-minute nap if you fell asleep quickly.

 Not sure which nap length is right for you?